secretGeek/devShop/readme.md

 * A newbie thinks "I wish I could hire a manager to assign the tasks automatically" -- a wise person thinks "I wish the workers had enough initiative to select the tasks for themselves."
 * The system needs to have some slack in it, or there will be no way to respond to bottlenecks.
 * A founder, in the early days, needs to be able to do *anything*.
 Later employees can be increasingly specialised.
+* To state the above more generally: in a small company, or when work is volatile or sporadic, generalists are very valuable (even if their skill levels are not very high).
+In a larger company, or when work is more predictable, certain specialists are very valuable (and busy).
 * Resource levels need to be appropriately balanced.
 * Given a choice between doing something well or doing it quickly, it's better to do it well.
 It saves time soon enough.
 * People can only work on one thing at a time.
 If they worked on more than one thing at a time, it would decrease throughput.
 Multi-tasking is a waste of time.
 (But multi-skilling is not!)